Highlander II: The Quickening: Critical response

-Alex Carter of Den of Geek wrote: «I started writing this to try and shed a different light on this unappreciated classic, but I can't.
+Alex Carter of Den of Geek wrote: "I started writing this to try and shed a different light on this unappreciated classic, but I can't.
 I really can't.
 Highlander II is awful.
 It's not even "so bad it's good" territory, it skips right past that into the "so awful you can't look away for fear you'll both be killed" territory.
 And amazingly, it manages to not only be contender for worst film in the world, but it also runs the entire franchise into the ground and retcons the first film into oblivion in the space of 15 minutes ...
 For decades, this was the punchline for every bad movie joke, the bad sequel to end all bad sequels.
-This is a film that wishes it could be as good as Santa Claus Conquers The Martians.» Giving the film a score of 2 out of 10, IGN's review of the Highlander 2: Renegade Version said: "How bad is this movie?
+This is a film that wishes it could be as good as Santa Claus Conquers The Martians."
+Giving the film a score of 2 out of 10, IGN's review of the Highlander 2: Renegade Version said: "How bad is this movie?
 Well, imagine if Ed Wood were alive today, and someone gave him a multi-million dollar budget.
 See his imagination running rampant, bringing in aliens from outer space with immensely powerful firearms, immortals who bring each other back to life by calling out their names, epic duels on flying skateboards, and a blatant disregard for anything logical or previously established—now you are starting to get closer to the vision of Highlander II."

 Awarding the film one star out of five, Christopher Null of FilmCritic.com said, "Highlander has become a bit of a joke, and here's where the joke started...
 Incomprehensible doesn't even begin to explain it.
 This movie is the equivalent of the 'Hey, look over there!' gag.
-You look, and the guy you wanted to beat up has run away and hid."
+You look, and the guy you wanted to beat up has run away and hid [sic]."

-Kevin Thomas of the Los Angeles Times gave the film a mixed review: "It makes clearer much that was so vague in the original; it even jokes about how confusing its premise is.
+Kevin Thomas of the Los Angeles Times wrote, "It makes clearer much that was so vague in the original; it even jokes about how confusing its premise is.
 In short, audiences who made the first film successful enough to warrant a second will be getting a bit more for their money."
 David Nusair of Reel Film Reviews gave the film two stars out of four, saying: "It's hard to imagine Highlander II appealing to non-fans of the first film, as the film barely captures the sense of fun that was so prevalent in the original.
 With its complicated storyline and dreary visuals, it occasionally feels more perfunctory than anything else—though, to be fair, it's nowhere near as bad as it's been made out to be over the years."